Staten Island Ferry: Former

+Fleet acquired 1905–1931

 Several ferry classes, purchased since the city assumed ownership of the ferry, have been retired.
 The ferries named after the five boroughs, Bronx, Brooklyn, Manhattan, Queens, and Richmond, were the first ones commissioned for the city line in 1905.
 All of the boats except Richmond were 246 ft long and 46 ft wide, with a draft of 18 ft and a gross tonnage of 1,954.
 Richmond had the same width and draft as its classmates, but was 232 ft long with a gross tonnage of 2,006.
 All of the borough-class boats were retired in the 1940s.
 Manhattan was out of documentation by 1941, when Bronx was the first of the remaining boats to be scrapped.
 The three remaining ferries were scrapped by 1947, Brooklyn having served as a floating school for the United States Coast Guard in Williamsburg, Brooklyn, beginning in 1943, and Richmond having been converted to a barge in 1944.

 The city's next class, delivered two years after the borough-class boats, consisted of Gowanus, Bay Ridge, and Nassau, which were used for the Brooklyn line.
 Each boat was 182 ft long and 45 ft wide, with a draft of 16 ft and a gross tonnage of 862.
 These boats were all sold by 1940.
 Bay Ridge was used as the barge Rappahannock River, while the other two were scrapped.

 The third class consisted of Mayor Gaynor (1914), followed by President Roosevelt (1922) and the first American Legion (1926).
 Each boat of this class differed in dimensions and gross tonnage from its classmates.
 Mayor Gaynor had a different engine and vastly different dimensions than its other two classmates, so it is sometimes considered as in a different class.
 Mayor Gaynor's 4-cylinder triple-expansion engine was not as efficient as the 2-cylinder compression engines of the previous borough-class boats, so the two vessels following it reverted to the more reliable engine type used in the borough-class.
 Additionally, Mayor Gaynor was 210 ft long and 45 ft wide, with a draft of 17 ft and a gross tonnage of 1,634.
 The other two boats were approximately 251 ft long by 46 ft wide, and had a draft of 17 or 18 ft and a gross tonnage of 2,029 (for President Roosevelt) or 2,089 (for American Legion).
 Mayor Gaynor was the first to be dismantled, in 1951, while President Roosevelt and American Legion were scrapped in 1956 and 1963, respectively.